team-exor/eiquidus/README.md

 #### Delete Database Script

-Completely wipe the eIquidus mongo database collection clean to start again from scratch. :warning: **WARNING:** This will completely destroy all data in your existing eIquidus mongo database, so be sure to make a full backup before proceeding.
-Please note that the explorer should NOT be running at the time of database deletion to prevent database related problems.
+Wipe the eIquidus mongo database clean to start again from scratch. :warning: **WARNING:** This will completely destroy all data in your existing eIquidus mongo database, so be sure to make a full backup before proceeding.
+A built-in locking mechanism prevents data from being updated or changed while the database is being deleted.
+The process to delete the database can be executed while the explorer is actively running and/or while the explorer is turned off.
 Delete the mongo database with the following command:

 **Delete Database**